zhenzhangca/Cloud_DevOps/README.md

   In the commands above, we set up the value of environment variables `POSTGRES_PASSWORD`, `POSTGRES_DB` and `POSTGRES_USER`.
 Then, a database with the name of `POSTGRES_DB` will be created when the postgres image is first started.
   2) Tables
   In the Dockerfile, command `FROM postgres` means regarding the postgres image from Dockerhub as a basic image, command `COPY ./sql_ddl/schema.sql /docker-entrypoint-initdb.d/` means copy `schema.sql` file from localhost to the postgres container.
-  After the entrypoint calls initdb to create the default postgres user and database, it will run `schema.sql` file automatically to create following tables.
+  After the entrypoint calls initdb to create the default postgres user and database, it will run `schema.sql` file automatically to create following tables:

-   ER diagram
+**ER diagram**

    ![ER](assets/ER.png)

 # Cloud Architecture Diagram